 The Bulgarian conductor Svetoslav Borisov is Principal Conductor and Deputy Music Director at the Magdeburg Opera since the season 2016/2017 and remains Artistic Director of the Austrian chamber orchestra CON FUOCO in Graz.
 From 2013 – 2015 he was assistant of Music Director Steven Sloane and conductor at the Bochum Symphony Orchestra and until 2016 chief conductor of the Opera in Varna.
 He maintains close contact with both institutions as a frequent guest.

 During the season 2022/2023 he will in Magdeburg lead a new production of Ariadne auf Naxos as well as a new ballet production with Schönberg‘s Verklärter Nacht and Mahler‘s Symphony No. 4.
-He will also conduct revivals of different productions such as Turandot and Eugen Onegin along with several concerts.
-Highlights of last season include his return to the podium of the Bruckner Orchestra Linz and to the State Opera in Sofia.
-Among the productions he has led in recent years, we should underline Gounod‘s Faust and Roméo et Juliette, Barber‘s Vanessa, Aida, Falstaff, Rigoletto, Hänsel und Gretel, Salome, Tosca, Der Fliegende Holländer, Eine Nacht in Venedig and La finta giardiniera, Don Giovanni and Elena Langer’s Figaro Gets A Divorce.
+He will also conduct revivals and takeovers of different productions such as Turandot and Eugen Onegin along with several concerts.
+Among the operas he has led in recent years, we should underline Gounod‘s Faust and Roméo et Juliette, Barber‘s Vanessa, Aida, Falstaff, Rigoletto, Hänsel und Gretel, Salome, Tosca, Der Fliegende Holländer, Don Pasquale, Eine Nacht in Venedig, La finta giardiniera, Don Giovanni and Elena Langer’s Figaro Gets A Divorce.

-Svetoslav Borisov has obtained rich experience through his collaboration with many orchestras, among them the Beethoven Orchestra Bonn, the Bochum and Düsseldorf Symphony Orchestras, the Göttingen Symphony Orchestra and the Neue Philharmonie Westfalen and the Brandenburg Symphony Orchestra.
-He has appeared as guest conductor in Austria, Belgium, China, Germany, Greece, Lithuania and the Ukraine.
-In November 2015 he stepped in at the last minute for Krzysztof Penderecki with the Graz Philharmonic and conducted the orchestra again in 2018/2019.
+Svetoslav Borisov has obtained rich experience through his collaboration with many orchestras, among them the Beethoven Orchestra Bonn, the Bochum and Düsseldorf Symphony Orchestras, the Göttingen Symphony Orchestra, the Neue Philharmonie Westfalen and the Brandenburg Symphony Orchestra.
+He has appeared as guest conductor in Austria, Belgium, China, Germany, Greece, Lithuania, Israel, Turkey and the Ukraine.
+Several years ago, he stepped in at the last minute for Krzysztof Penderecki with the Graz Philharmonic and has been invited to the orchestra again in 2018/2019.
 He is also a regular guest at the Bruckner-Orchester Linz.
 In the summer of 2022 he conducted the Jerusalem Symphony Orchestra at the Jerusalem Lyric Opera Festival as well as the Istanbul National Symphony Orchestra at the Varna Summer Festival.
 And in June 2023, he will give his debut with the Tonkünstler-Orchester Niederösterreich at the Grafenegg Festival.

 In 2007, Svetoslav Borisov founded the chamber orchestra CON FUOCO, which has appeared successfully in Austria and abroad.
 In the chamber opera cycle of the Musikverein Graz he achieved great success with his orchestra in Donizetti’s Rita and Lortzing’s Die Opernprobe.
 The production of Suppé’s Die schöne Galathée in the original version was televised by the ORF.
 He made his debut with the chamber orchestra in Vienna’s Musikverein in June 2019 with Julia Hagen as soloist.